 Any foreign-generated income (EU/EEA/Switzerland) must also be reported on your DSI return.

-N.B: Self-employed workers do not pay unemployment insurance contributions.
+NB: Self-employed workers do not pay unemployment insurance contributions.
 However, they can choose to take out a job-loss insurance contract (or unemployment coverage) from a private insurance company.
+In addition, as of November 1st, 2019, workers who close their business due to court-ordered liquidation or administration proceedings may qualify for the self-employed workers' benefit (allocation des travailleurs indépendants / ATI).

 |Cotisation||Bases de calcul||Taux|